 Become a Legal Assistant

 Legal assistants typically need at least an associate degree in legal studies, though some employers accept a certificate in lieu of a degree.
-Legal assistants can also pursue a paralegal studies degree or certificate, which provides similar training to a legal studies program.
-The ABA provides a list of approved paralegal programs for prospective legal assistants and paralegals.
-The ABA also offers resources for paralegals.
+Legal assistants can also pursue a paralegal studies degree or certificate, which provides similar training to a legal studies program but is not the same.
+Legal studies is an umbrella category, with paralegal studies being one path.

 During a legal studies program, students gain an understanding of the legal system while focusing on the duties and responsibilities of legal assistants.
-After completing a certificate or degree, graduates can apply for legal assistant jobs.
+After completing a certificate or degree, graduates can apply for legal assistant jobs or go on to higher levels of legal education.

 Legal studies certificate programs include coursework on the legal system, legal terminology, and legal assistant ethics.
 Students learn how to prepare legal documents, conduct legal research, and interpret the rules of evidence.
 Many programs also cover topics like legal interviews, the discovery process, and legal research methods.